arx/ArxLibertatis/OPTIONS.md

  * `all` Generate all possible icon types
  * `none` Don't generate any icons

 * `DATA_FILES` (default: *not set*): Locations to search for pre-built data files.
-This is only useful when building git checkouts as release and development snaptshot tarballs already include those files in the source tree.
+This is only useful when building git checkouts as release and development snapshot tarballs already include those files in the source tree.
 See the *Git Build Dependencies* section in README.md.
 * `OPTIMIZE_ICONS` (default: ON): Optimize the compression of generated PNG files using OptiPNG.
-This is only useful when building git checkouts as release and development snaptshot tarballs already include pre-built images that this option doesn't apply to.
+This is only useful when building git checkouts as release and development snapshot tarballs already include pre-built images that this option doesn't apply to.